Armagnac Castarede 1978 (750ml)

 Armagnac Learn More

-Armagnac is France’s oldest wine based eau-de-vie, produced in the southwest of France, with over 700 years of History.
-Known for its therapeutic properties during medieval times, Armagnac rose in the XVII century to become a convenience good.
+Armagnac is France’s oldest wine-based eau-de-vie, produced in the southwest of France with over 700 years of history.
+Known for its therapeutic properties during medieval times, Armagnac rose in the 17th century to become an everyday household good.

-Topaz and sienna colour with orange flecks.
-Complex nose and flavours, animal notes like leather meld with floral notes like eucalyptus, fruit like dried fig and finally blond tobacco and praline.
+Topaz and sienna in colour with orange flecks.
+Complex nose and flavours- “animal” notes, like leather, meld with floral notes like eucalyptus, fruit like dried fig and finally blond tobacco and praline.
 The mouth effect is frank, the middle of the mouth is powerful with dry fruit flavours, (prunes, raisins, orange rind and almond).
 White chocolate flavours linger on the finish.
 Outstanding complexity and depth.